BigDataBiology/SemiBin/docs/usage.md

 8.  `pig_gut`
 9.  `built_environment`
 10. `wastewater`
+11. `chicken_caecum`
-11. `global`
+12. `global`

-[Figure 5 in the manuscript](https://www.nature.com/articles/s41467-022-29843-y#Fig5) shows details of how well each habitat-specific model performs.
+[Figure 5 in the manuscript](https://www.nature.com/articles/s41467-022-29843-y#Fig5) shows details of how well each habitat-specific model performs (except for the `chicken_caecum` model which was contributed after publication by [Florian Plaza Oñate](https://scholar.google.com/citations?user=-gE5y_4AAAAJ) and is available since version 1.2).

 **2. Learn a new model.** Alternatively, you can learn a new model for your data.
 The main disadvantage is that this approach will take a lot more time and use a lot more memory.